-- Level 1: (unadjusted) quoted prices in active markets for identical assets or liabilities; - Level 2: Inputs other than quoted prices included within Level 1, that are observable for the asset or liability, either directly (i.e., prices) or indirectly (i.e., deriving from prices); - Level 3: Inputs on the assets or liabilities not based on observable market inputs (i.e., unobservable inputs).
+- Level 1: Inputs such as (unadjusted) quoted prices in active markets for identical assets or liabilities; - Level 2: Inputs other than quoted prices included within Level 1, that are observable for the asset or liability, either directly (i.e., prices) or indirectly (i.e. deriving from prices).
+No financial instrument should be included in Level 2. - Level 3: Inputs on the assets or liabilities not based on observable market inputs (i.e. unobservable inputs).